segmentio/segment-docs/src/getting-started/use-cases/guide.md

 ## Understanding business goals and use cases

-Segment has 25 use cases, organized into 4 main business goals:
+Segment supports 25 use cases, organized into 4 main business goals:

 - Optimize advertising
 - Personalize first conversion